dodoman8067/mcsm/README.md

 This project is licensed under the [MIT](LICENSE).

-This project also statically linked with libcurl.
+Binary is statically linked with libcurl.
 You can view the LICENSE file [here](https://curl.se/docs/copyright.html).